BSL Launch Recite Me assistive technology myaccountMyAccount login image

 They can be an adult who:

-• pretends to be a youngster and makes contact with your child via a mobile phone or internet chat room
+• pretends to be a youngster and makes contact with your child via a mobile phone or an internet chat room

 • wants to know lots of details about your child